 The Board is responsible for establishing and maintaining an Audit Committee and for appointing its members.
+The 2018 UK Corporate Governance Code ("the Code") provides that the Committee should comprise only independent Non-Executive Directors of the Company with a minimum of two members.

-The Committee comprises two members, albeit one member has been a Director for more than nine years and formerly chaired the Board.
-This reflects the size of the Board and scale of the business.
+The Committee comprises two members, which reflects the size of the Board and scale of the business.
 The Board's emphasis is to ensure that those Non-Executive Directors serving on the Committee have the necessary skills, experience, objectivity and knowledge of the sector to operate effectively and to work together in providing effective guidance and challenge.